Raytchellee/Number-guessing-game/README.md

 The game was built on replit using javascript.

-you can find the replit link below: https://replit.com/@Raytchellee/Number-guessing-game?v=1
+you can find the replit link here: https://replit.com/@Raytchellee/Number-guessing-game?v=1